magespecialist/m2-MSP_TwoFactorAuth/README.md

 `php bin/magento msp:security:tfa:disable`

+This will disable two factor auth globally.

+## Emergency commandline reset:

 If you need to manually reset one single user configuration (so you can restart configuration / subscription), type:

 `php bin/magento msp:security:tfa:reset <username> <provider>`